Luz, Carlos de Almeida Lopes da

 Mother – Maria da Nazaré Lopes da Luz

-New cut about Carlos Luz published in the newspaper "Diário de Lisboa" on the Day he arrived in Lisbon
+News cut about Carlos Luz from the newspaper "Diário de Lisboa" on the Day he arrived in Lisbon

 On October 31, 1944, Portuguese seaman Carlos de Almeida Lopes da Luz, aged 30, disembarked in Lisbon from the Portuguese Ship Niassa, and could not pass unnoticed not only because he had journalists waiting for him, but also because he had no feet or hands, “using instead devices with which he walks, smokes, grabs and performs various operations”, as the newspaper Diário de Lisboa described it at the time.